Business Information Topic Committee

 |Revisions of ANSI/NISO Z39.18, Z39.19, Z39.29, regarding Scientific and Technical Reports; Controlled Vocabularies; and Bibliographic References

-NISO Voting Members earlier this year voted to approve revision projects for three standards last revised in 2005 (and reaffirmed in 2010).
+NISO Voting Members recently voted to approve revision projects for three standards last revised in 2005 (and reaffirmed in 2010).
 NISO is thus soliciting working members and co-chairs to participate in one or more of these three projects.
 Of course, all of the standards cover different areas and the revisions will have different scopes, but in general terms the requirement for revision for all of them is necessitated by advancements in the use of digital documents and other materials.

 If you are interested in potential participation in any of these groups, please contact Nettie Lagace, NISO Associate Director of Programs (email@example.com